First 10 Years of Solo Adventures in Australia

 Margaret River was a massive surprise to me.
 In 2008, when I first travelled to Western Australia, my idea of the South West was pretty ignorant.
 I thought there were only forests and surf beaches.
 When I started my solo road trip to South Western Australia, I was in awe of the beauty, the richness and the diversity of this region.
 I really could think of settling there for a while and making it to my home for a while 🙂

 Places of Australia I love and have been to several times

 I have been twice to Uluru and hope to go back a third time in the next years.
 There are many places in Australia where you can feel the energy and a deep peacefulness emerging from the earth.
 Sighting the Uluru from the road is the unique and unprecedented feeling that goes deep under my skin.
 Next time I’d love to take a scenic flight over the Uluru and see it from the air as well as to sleep under the stars.

 Great Ocean Road

 I have been twice on a road trip along the Great Ocean Road.
 Once on an organised small tour and once a road trip on my own.
 I loved the freedom of discovering it at my own pace and making wildlife encounters along my way.
-I'd like to return and do more of the walks, maybe walk tracks of the 90km Great Ocean Road walk.
+I want to return and do more of the walks, maybe walk tracks of the 90km Great Ocean Road walk.

 South Western Australia

-Margaret River great food hooked me to the point that I changed my initial plans and extended my stay of 2 more days.
-I am keen to see more of the beautiful South Western Australia and visit Denmark, Albany and further down to Cape Esperance.
+Margaret River great food hooked me to the point that I changed my initial plans and extended my stay by 2 more days.
+I am keen to see more of the beautiful South Western Australia and visit Denmark, Albany, and further Cape Esperance.
 Again on a road trip.
 Here you can read about my recent solo trip by car down south.